LukmanAH/PBO/README.md

 # PBO_Repository
-This dipository is the result of PBO coursework
+This repository is the result of a PBO coursework assignment